Nizarel/DevOps_DevSecOps/Scenarios/DependencyContainerScanning/InstallAquaOnAKS.md

 # Install Aqua on Kubernetes

 This article explains, how to configure Aqua Security Tools on Azure Kubernetes Service with a scanning container in Azure Container Registry and use an Azure DevOps pipeline to scan containers during build operation.
-Enforcers can also be configured to scan deployed environments to insure that vulnerable containers are addressed that previously had no issues reported.
+Enforcers can also be configured to scan deployed environments to assure that vulnerable containers are addressed that previously had no issues reported.

 ## Prerequistes